GeekerClub/DemoDFS/README.md

 Above command will build the protobuf compiler and copy it to $PATH.

+Sometimes, you may need to install some requirements:

+   $ apt-get install zlib1g-dev libssl-dev

 3. Build the codes for demo system
 ----------------------------------